UniMath/agda-unimath/src/foundation/strictly-right-unital-concatenation-identifications.lagda.md

    us the computation rule `refl ∙ q ≐ q`.
 2. We can define concatenation by induction on the equality `y ＝ z`.
 This gives us the computation rule `p ∙ refl ≐ p`.
-3. We can define `_∙_` by induction on both `x ＝ y` and `y ＝ z`.
+3. We can define concatenation by induction on both `x ＝ y` and `y ＝ z`.
 This only gives us the computation rule `refl ∙ refl ≐ refl`.

-While the third option may be preferred by some for its symmetry, for practical reasons, we use the first alternative by convention.
+While the third option may be preferred by some for its symmetry, for practical reasons, we prefer one of the first two, and by convention we use the first alternative.
 However, there are cases where the second case may be preferred.
 Hence why we on this page consider the
 {{#concept "strictly right unital concatenation operation on identifications" Agda=_∙ᵣ_ Agda=right-strict-concat Agda=right-strict-concat'}}.

 This definition is for instance used with the